aayushi173/EV-Charging-Toronto/README.md

  Before Running the Code:
  i) The file sizes exceeds the built in library capacity where it's limited to 32000 rows.
 Thus, please ensure the csv data is downloaded in the data folder ../Data/Toronto/

- ii) the geocode conversion of business in Toronto might take longer time due to the number of business to be converted.
+ ii) the geocode conversion of business (section c of business section of the code) might take longer time due to the number of business to be converted.
 You can skip to run this section and use the pre-loaded output from business section at ../Data/Toronto/business/biz_geo_loc1.csv.
 This biz_geo_loc1 shall be loaded as dataframe 'biz_geo_loc1' which is used as input of the other section of the code.

  Running Code:
  EV Charging.ipynb contains the code and analysis of this project.